openmv/micropython/docs/library/omv.image.rst

       Bitmap images are like grayscale images with only two pixels values - 0 and 1.
 Additionally, bitmap images are packed such that they only store 1 bit per pixel making them very small.
-The OpenMV image library allows bitmap images to be used in all places `GRAYSCALE` and `RGB565` images can be used.
+The OpenMV image library allows bitmap images to be used in all places `sensor.GRAYSCALE` and `sensor.RGB565` images can be used.
 However, many operations when applied on bitmap images don't make any sense becuase bitmap images only have 2 values.
 OpenMV recommends using bitmap images for ``mask`` values in operations and such as they fit on the MicroPython heap quite easily.
-Finally, bitmap image pixel values 0 and 1 are interpreted as black and white when being applied to `GRAYSCALE` or `RGB565` images.
+Finally, bitmap image pixel values 0 and 1 are interpreted as black and white when being applied to `sensor.GRAYSCALE` or `sensor.RGB565` images.
 The library automatically handles conversion.

    Returns the image object so you can call another method using ``.`` notation.